 Prepare Your Vehicle

 - Make sure your car is ready.
 Basic maintenance is essential to maintaining the life of your vehicle.
-Just follow the maintenance schedule that can be found in your owner’s manual, because being stranded on the side of the road is not fun in any temperature.
+Just follow the maintenance schedule found in your owner’s manual.
+Because being stranded on the side of the road is not fun in any temperature.

 - Check your tires.
 Your tires lose air faster at colder temperatures.
 While this is not as much of a concern for Florida residents, your tires do wear down.
 Check your tires’ tread and tire pressure often to make sure they don’t need rotating or replaced.
 If you aren’t sure about your tires, a tire shop attendant will check them for you.